Nurturing India's Talentforce: NIELIT's Role In North East's Digital Advancement

 A literature lover who likes delving deeper into a wide range of societal issues and expresses her opinions about the same.
 Keeps looking for best-read recommendations while enjoying her coffee and tea.

-The summit organized by NIELIT in Guwahati, brought together esteemed dignitaries, industry leaders, academia, policymakers, and technology enthusiasts to discuss strategies for fostering future-ready talent for both India and the global community.
+The summit, held in Guwahati, brought together dignitaries, industry leaders, academia, policymakers, and technology enthusiasts to discuss strategies for fostering future-ready talent for both India and the global community.

-In today's digital-centric world, basic digital skills are essential for most jobs.
-By equipping youngsters with these skills, NIELIT is not only making them more employable across various sectors but also widening their job prospects and enhancing their career opportunities.

 At the event, Dr Y Jayanta Singh, Executive Director of NIELIT Guwahati, emphasized the significance of events like the Digital India Future Skills Summit and NICEDT-2024 in shaping a promising future.
 "NIELIT's vision of 'one youth, one technology' reflects our commitment to empowering the community towards self-reliance," he said.